-As with print photos, we found that the locations families chose for individual collectibles was largely motivated by pragmatic reasons, such as where there was adequate room to display them, or by aesthetics, such as where they fit in with the décor of the house.
+As with print photos, we found that the location families chose for individual collectibles was largely motivated by pragmatic reasons, such as where there was adequate room to display them, or by aesthetics, such as where they fit in with the décor of the house.
 In particular, they tended to be decorative and often found on public display in various locations throughout the house, e.g., hung on walls, in bathrooms, or on shelves and mantles.

 As a group, individual collectibles appear to be immediately promising for linking to photos.
 They are usually selected as they convey an image reminiscent of the place or event they represent.
 These items tend to be placed on display, often in areas for entertaining guests.
-Because these items are often strongly representative of the places they are from, they can become conversation pieces that in turn could lead into serendipitous opportunities for photo sharing.
+Because these items are often strongly representative of the places they are from, they can become conversation pieces that in turn could lead into serendipitous opportunities for photosharing.
+Thus, they offer potential for usage as a part of a photo sharing system.
+Yet our further analysis, which builds on these descriptions and that of Petrelli et al. (2008), shows that such usage is tempered by several factors.